Pre-Service Firefighter Education & Training

 Courses for this program are currently under review.
 Please check back to this page regularly for updates.

 - Emergency Medical Response (EMR) provides the knowledge and skills that are necessary in a medical emergency to help sustain life, reduce pain, and minimize the consequence of injury or sudden illness.
 This course is designed for those providing professional level emergency patient care including firefighters and EMS personnel while working in a prehospital setting.
 Meets the Paramedic Association of Canada National Occupational Competency Profiles for the practitioner level of emergency medical responder (EMR).

 - FITN1013 Fitness & Resiliency for Firefighters 1

 This course will provide the concepts of health, wellness and physical readiness, using both theory and practical applications.
 The aim of the course is to provide students with the opportunity, resources and direction to achieve the level of fitness required to enter into the fire service and maintain a healthy lifestyle while serving on the force.
 Students will be required to successfully complete the York University Firefighter Fitness Assessment or equivalent by the end of semester one.

 Co-requisite: PSFP 1003

 - PSFP1003 Fundamentals of Firefighting 1

-- This theory/lab course introduces students to a broad range of firefighting foundational concepts, including fire behaviour, building construction, tool and small engine use, personal protective clothing and equipment, ropes and knots, ground ladders, water supply, fire hoses, fire streams, fire control and loss control activities.
+This theory/ lab course introduces students to a broad range of firefighting foundational concepts, including personal protective equipment, ropes and knots, ground ladders, fire hoses, water supply, fire streams, fire behavior and fire control.
 Application of these skills in the lab and simulation environment further solidify these core firefighting concepts.